Reduces the appearance of horizontal forehead lines and furrows.

 Uneven forehead or brow height.

-We begin by discussing your concerns and expectations, performing an assessment, and outlining a tailored surgical plan.
+We begin by discussing your concerns and expectations, performing an assessment, and outlining possible surgical approaches based on clinical assessment and anatomy.

-You’ll receive pre-operative instructions designed to support safety and a smooth recovery.
+You’ll receive pre-operative instructions designed to support preparation and recovery.

 The surgery is performed under anaesthesia.
-Techniques may vary depending on individual anatomy but typically involve repositioning underlying tissue and removing excess skin to achieve a balanced appearance.
+Techniques may vary depending on individual anatomy but typically involve repositioning underlying tissues and, where appropriate, removing excess skin.
+The extent of change depends on individual anatomy and technique.

 Mild swelling and bruising are expected for the first one to two weeks.
 Healing times differ between individuals.
-You’ll receive detailed aftercare guidance and follow-up appointments to monitor progress.
+You’ll receive detailed aftercare guidance and follow-up appointments to monitor healing and recovery.

 Results from a forehead lift can be long-lasting, but natural ageing, genetics, and lifestyle factors may gradually affect the outcome over time.